tinacms/tina.io/content/docs/tina-init-tutorial.md

 };
 ```

 We are doing a couple of things here.
-A graphql query was written that looks for the content/pages/product-listing.md file
+A graphql query was written that looks for the `content/pages/product-listing.md` file

 The query is being statically exported so it can be accessed by the TinaWrapper.

 The code was updated to display the list of products.

-Visit [http://localhost:3000/product-listing{" "}](http://localhost:3000/product-listing) {" "} to see what you just created.
+Visit [http://localhost:3000/product-listing](http://localhost:3000/product-listing)to see what you just created.
 Click the "edit this site" button in the top to edit.

 #### Tina Cloud